Alessandra’s Superpower: Bravery

-Five-year-old Alessandra loves ice cream, chocolate, and anything sweet.
+Six-year-old Alessandra loves ice cream, chocolate, and anything sweet.
 She also adores the colours pink, blue, red, and purple, but isn’t too fond of brown or gray.
-Bike rides, dancing and singing in her school’s Glee Club, and her sister also put a smile on her face.
+Bike rides, dancing, her adapted synchronized swimming team, and her sister also put a smile on her face.

-As for her mother, Jolane, one of her favourite smiles is the one Alessandra showed on her recent kindergarten photo for Picture Day.
+As for her mother, Jolane, one of her favourite smiles is the one Alessandra showed on her kindergarten photo, last year, for Picture Day.

 “The year before, she was so shy, and just absolutely refused to have her picture taken.
 Maybe it’s silly for some people, but for me, the picture this year just made me so happy,” says Jolane.

 “It’s like when I remember the first time she sat up on her own, I was crying I was so happy.
 Or when she first started crawling on her own or, when I first saw video of her riding a bike.
 Those were big deals as well.”

 For Alessandra, who was born with spastic diplegia cerebral palsy, it almost seemed like zooming around on her bike—with a pink seat and carrier for her doll, Alessandra adds—would only be a dream.

 But thanks to Holland Bloorview’s physiotherapy services, social work services, the hypertonia clinic, and developmental pediatricians, that dream for Alessandra and Jolane is now a reality.